 40.)
 Saylorville Reservoir (North edge of Des Moines, South part of Saylorville Lake).
 Head to the spillway after heavy rainfall and watch the water crash.
 There’s also camping, fishing, and nearby hiking.
 Go after dark and look at the stars away from the city lights.

 41.)
 McHenry Park Spraygrounds (1012 Oak Park Ave, Des Moines).
-One of my favorite spraygrounds in the city keeps the kids busy and cool on hot summer days.
+There are many splash pads in the Des Moines area, but this is one of my favorite spraygrounds in the city that keeps the kids busy and cool on hot summer days.

 42.)
 Greenwood/Ashworth Park and Splashgrounds (4500 Grand Ave, Des Moines).
 Walk around the pond, play on the equipment, and/or run around the splash grounds.
 Everything in this park is newly installed (as of last summer) or upgraded.
 A great, central spot to meet friends for a playdate during the summer.

 45.)
-Have a backyard bbq/cookout with friends (where you live or a park).
-Rent a shelter at a local park and cookout while the kids play or host friends.
-Play backyard games (bags is a favorite here), set up a slip n slide, and have a good time with friends and neighbors.
+Have a backyard bbq/cookout with friends (where you live or at a park).
+Rent a shelter at a local park and cook out while the kids play or host friends.
+Play backyard games (bags is a favorite here), set up a slip-n-slide, and have a good time with friends and neighbors.
 Get some ideas for BBQ invites here.

 46.)
 Urbandale 4th of July Carnival (Lions Park Prairie Ave, Urbandale).
 Rides, street dances, races, a parade the morning of the 4th, bands, and ending with fireworks.
 Very fun community event.
 Find parking along the side streets in the neighborhoods nearby.

 48.)
-Wooden playground at Big Creek (8550 NW 142nd Ave).
+Wooden playground at Big Creek State Park (8550 NW 142nd Ave).
 Head to the Big Creek Beach in Polk City.
 Not only is there swimming, but an awesome wooden playground to run around.

 49.)
 Cascade Falls Aquatic Center (2350 SW Prairie Trail Pkwy, Ankeny).
 This is more like a mini water park for aquatic center prices.
 There’s a surf machine, kiddie slides, tube slides, a lazy river, and more.